Varonis Systems (VRNS)

 Varonis Systems Trailing 12-Month Free Cash Flow Margin

-Over the next year, analysts predict Varonis Systems’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 21.6% for the last 12 months will decrease to 20.4%.
+Over the next year, analysts’ consensus estimates show they’re expecting Varonis Systems’s free cash flow margin of 21.6% for the last 12 months to remain the same.

-12. Key Takeaways from Varonis Systems’s Q3 Results
+10. Key Takeaways from Varonis Systems’s Q4 Results

 Varonis Systems’s business quality ultimately falls short of our standards.
-Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its declining operating margin shows it’s becoming less efficient at building and selling its software.
-And while the company’s efficient sales strategy allows it to target and onboard new users at scale, the downside is its operating margins reveal poor profitability compared to other software companies.
+For starters, its revenue growth was mediocre over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its efficient sales strategy allows it to target and onboard new users at scale, the downside is its declining operating margin shows it’s becoming less efficient at building and selling its software.
+On top of that, its operating margins reveal poor profitability compared to other software companies.

-Varonis Systems’s price-to-sales ratio based on the next 12 months is 5.3x.
-This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Varonis Systems’s price-to-sales ratio based on the next 12 months is 4.3x.
+This valuation multiple is fair, but we don’t have much faith in the company.
+We're fairly confident there are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.